clausb/lisp-profiler/README.md

 # lisp-profiler

-Trivial profiling tool written for Common Lisp, particularly for the Lisp dialect used in [CoCreate Modeling](http://www.clausbrod.de/cgi-bin/view.pl/CoCreateModeling/)
+This is a ridiculously trivial profiling tool written for Common Lisp, particularly for the Lisp dialect used in [CoCreate Modeling](http://www.clausbrod.de/cgi-bin/view.pl/CoCreateModeling/)
 (also known as SolidDesigner, or more recently
 [PTC Creo Elements/Direct Modeling](https://de.wikipedia.org/wiki/Creo_Elements/Direct_Modeling)).